aapoalas/denonomicon/static/contents/philosophy-of-ffi.md

 FFI will know or care about.
 In this way, it may be more correct to call Deno FFI an implementation of the C API in Deno.

+Likewise there is no guards against data races with buffers.
+FFI's own `nonblocking` setting will cause JavaScript buffers to be sent as pointers to a foreign thread, and there is of course nothing stopping native libraries to do the same.
+Effectively this means that the buffer might be concurrently read from and written to by different threads, leading to data races.
+It is the FFI user's responsibility to make sure this does not happen.

+It's also possible to create a pointer from a buffer, send that pointer to a Worker thread and get concurrent access to the buffer by creating a buffer from the pointer.
+This breaks a lot of expectations about buffers and concurrency at the engine level, will lead to data races and is all in all a great route to undefined behaviour.
+Do not do it.

 Another point of interest is 8 and 16 bit integers.
 JavaScript does not have integers in the strict sense, but the V8 engine does implement an internal 32 bit unsigned and signed integer class.
 Any 8 or 16 bit integers will thus be